wombleton/gitlaw-nz/acts/K/KiwiSaver Act 2006.md

 ##### 70 References to department in instruments of appointment

 *   Unless the context otherwise requires, a reference (express or implied) to the department in an instrument of appointment made under section 177 of the principal Act before or on the commencement date must be read as a reference to the FMA.

-##### 71 Transitional regulations

-*   (1) In this section, _transition_ means the transition from the relevant enactments as in force immediately before their amendment by this Act to the relevant enactments as amended by this Act.

-    (2) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations prescribing transitional or savings provisions for the purpose of facilitating or ensuring an orderly transition.

-    (3) The Minister must not recommend that regulations be made under this section unless he or she is satisfied that the regulations are necessary to facilitate or ensure an orderly transition.

-    (4) Regulations made under this section may, for a period specified in the regulations that ends no later than the close of 31 December 2013,---

-    *   (a) provide that 1 or more provisions (including definitions) of this Act, or of a relevant enactment, do not apply, or apply with modifications or additions, to or in respect of a KiwiSaver scheme:

-    *   (b) provide that 1 or more terms in this Act, or in a relevant enactment, have the meaning given to them by the regulations to the extent that they apply to or in respect of a KiwiSaver scheme:

-    *   (c) provide that 1 or more provisions repealed, amended, or revoked by this Act are to continue to apply, or apply with modifications or additions, to or in respect of a KiwiSaver scheme as if they had not been repealed, amended, or revoked:

-    *   (d) provide for any other matter necessary to facilitate or ensure an orderly transition.

-    (5) On the close of 31 December 2013,---

-    *   (a) this section expires and is repealed; and

-    *   (b) any regulations made under this section that are in force on 31 December 2013 expire and are revoked.

 ####